- Change your address, pay renewal or reinstatement fee online.

 Experience and Training for Trainees

-Electrical Trainees working for licensed electrical contractors in Washington State, must submit affidavits of experience from the employers they have worked for during the prior 2-year period.
-Affidavits submitted at the time of renewal will be processed with the renewal fee.
-Affidavits for time frames outside of the prior 2-year period will require an addtional update fee of $51.20.
+Electrical trainees working for licensed electrical contractors in Washington State must submit affidavits of experience (F500-043-000) from the employers they have worked for during the prior 2-years to L&I within 30 days of the expiration date of their certificate.

 - Name of employer, license number and UBI number.